 » Stuff yourself with great Thai food for lunch!

-If there is one place that you must dine in when in Bangkok, it would be the humble restaurant of Krua Apsorn in Samsen Road!
-It is a favorite among the locals and it remains to be a legendary ‘heritage’ restaurant in the city that consistently delivers delicious Thai dishes in affordable prices.
+If there is one place that you must dine in for your 24 hours in Bangkok trip, it would be the humble restaurant of Krua Apsorn in Samsen Road!
+It is a favorite among the locals and it remains to be a legendary ‘heritage’ restaurant in the city that consistently delivers delicious Thai dishes at affordable prices.

-The restaurant is famous for its crab dishes (especially the crab omelette); anyhow, the classic Thai cuisine fares such as Tom Yum Goong, Pad Thai, and sticky rice were already to die for.
+The restaurant is famous for its crab dishes (especially the crab omelet); anyhow, the classic Thai cuisine fares such as Tom Yum Goong, Pad Thai, and sticky rice were already to die for.

 TRIVIA: Krua Apsorn originally rose to fame when the owner, Chef Chanchavee Skulkant, was chosen to cook a meal for some of the members of the Thai Royal family.
 They enjoyed it so much that she ended up working for the mother of the King and for her daughter too!